superlou/fountain-atom/CONTRIBUTING.md

 First of all, you have to fork the repository.

 **Mac or Linux**
+`apm develop fountain` *Atom clones the fountain repository in `~/github/fountain` and links it for development mode*
-`cd your/project/folder` *Go to your project folder*
+`cd ~/github/fountain` *Go to the cloned folder*
+`git remote rename origin upstream` *Rename the source repository as upstream*
-`git clone https://github.com/YourPseudo/fountain-atom.git` *Clone your forked repository in the current folder*
+`git remote add origin https://github.com/YourPseudo/fountain-atom.git` *Set your forked repository as origin*
-`cd atom-fountain` *Go to the cloned folder*
-`apm install` *Install all dependencies*
-`apm -d link` *Link the project with atom for development mode*
-`atom -d .` *Open the project with atom in development mode*
+`atom -d .` *Open the fountain package in atom's development mode*

 After every change you make, you need to do `View->Developer->Reload Window` to see them applied.